eclipse-cyclonedds/cyclonedds/docs/manual/config/config_file_reference.rst

 Text

-This element can be used to prevent certain combinations of DCPS partition and topic from being transmitted over the network.
-Cyclone DDS will complete ignore readers and writers for which all DCPS partitions as well as their topic is ignored, not even creating DDSI readers and writers to mirror the DCPS ones.
+This element can prevent certain combinations of DCPS partition and topic from being transmitted over the network.
+Cyclone DDS will completely ignore readers and writers for which all DCPS partitions as well as their topic is ignored, not even creating DDSI readers and writers to mirror the DCPS ones.

 The default value is: "".